-It is worth noting that this approach, especially in the second manner just described, is exactly the Sullivan (197X) method widely used to estimate health-adjusted life expectancy (HALE, e.g. refs QQQ).
-Hence, the
+It is worth noting that this approach, especially in the second manner just described, is exactly the Sullivan (1971) method widely used to estimate health-adjusted life expectancy (HALE, e.g. Wolfson, 1996; McIntosh et al., 2009, WHO, 2016).
+Hence, the H portion of the GLT framework nicely nests what is becoming the most widely agreed primary population health indicator, supplanting LE as more countries develop the required data..